Student Academic FAQ

 Master of Applied Science Tell me moreThe program leading to the degree of Master of Applied Science (MASc) provides an opportunity for the full-time student to pursue advance studies in a specific field of interest and an opportunity to engage in research and engineering design.
 The MASc program consists of five one-term courses, a research seminar, a research thesis, and the successful defence of the research thesis.
 The minimum residency of MASc is 12 months and the maximum length of time to complete MASc is 3 calendar years.

 Master of Engineering Tell me moreThe program leading to the degree of Master of Engineering (MEng) is intended to provide an opportunity for advanced study, primarily on a part-time basis, which leans more to design and engineering practice than to research.
 The MEng program requires the successful completion of ten one-term courses or eight one-term courses and a research project.
 The minimum residency of full-time MEng is 12 months and the maximum length of time to complete full-time MEng is 3 calendar years.
 The minimum residency of part-time MEng is 24 months and the maximum length of time to complete part-time MEng is 5 calendar years.

-International Collaborative Graduate Program Tell me moreThe Department of Electrical and Computer Engineering offers its students the opportunity to pursue a recognized graduate program at Ryerson University as well as at one of our partner universities in Europe.
+International Double Degree Tell me moreThe Department of Electrical, Computer, and Biomedical Engineering offers its students the opportunity to pursue a recognized graduate program at Ryerson University as well as at one of our partner universities in Europe.
 Following the objectives and spirit of Ryerson University's priorities in trans-atlantic collaboration in higher professional education, the participating students will spend one year each at Ryerson and at the partner institution during the normal two year period of the program.